Symnok/j2me-icq-clients/README.md

 LocID has animated smiles and preinstalled status plugins.
 Has some bugs with working in [KICQ](https://pikabu.ru/story/icq_iz_2005_vstrechayte_kicq_8884523).

+## LocID Extended
+LocID has a huge number of static emoticons and several plugins: weather, etc.

 ## DiChat

 DiChat has static smiles and preinstalled fixes(connecting).
 Has the ability to use the OSCAR protocol to work in [KICQ](https://pikabu.ru/story/icq_iz_2005_vstrechayte_kicq_8884523).